ionos-cloud/sdk-python/docs/README.md

 ### pip install

-Since this package is hosted on Pypi you can install it like this
+Since this package is hosted on PyPI (https://pypi.org/) you can install it like this

 ```sh
 pip install ionoscloud